 Futhark contains several code generation backends.
 Each is provided

 compiles a Futhark program by translating it to sequential C code,

-The different compilers all contain the same frontend and optimisation
+PyOpenCL library.
+The different compilers all contain the same

-There are two main ways of compiling a Futhark program: to an
+There are three main ways of compiling a Futhark program: to an

 --library).
-Executables can be run immediately, but are
+Plain executables can be run immediately, but are

 2.1.
 Compiling to Executable¶